LA history as a coloring book | Restaurant bites & real estate news

 • Ed Pearl, who was at the center of LA's folk music scene during the 1960s, died earlier this month, reports the LA Times.
 The owner of the Ash Grove club and coffeehouse was raised in Boyle Heights and spent many years living in Angelino Heights and Echo Park after being evicted from his Venice apartment.
 In 2011, he organized a summer music series at the south end of Echo Park.

-• Jesse Briandi, a former programmer, decided to give up his apartment instead of letting his back rent stack up.
-That's how he ended up living in the homeless encampment at Echo Park Lake, according to NPR.
+• Among the people living in a tent by Echo Park Lake is Jesse Briandi, a former programmer who decided to give up his apartment instead of letting his back rent stack up, according to NPR.
 "Like, even though there was a moratorium on rent and I didn't technically have to pay it, I'm not making money, so how - why am I loading up on debt?" he told the reporter.
 NPR explores this and other larger issues behind Echo Park's increasingly famous homeless camp.

-• A fundraiser to help pay for the funeral of East LA boxing coach Paul Hernández will take place on Sunday, Feb.
-28 from 12:30 to 3:30 pm at Rudy’s LA, 5226 Pomona Blvd.
+• A fundraiser to help pay for the funeral of East LA boxing coach Paul Hernández will take place from 12:30 to 3:30 pm on Sunday at Rudy’s LA, 5226 Pomona Blvd.
 Face masks and social distancing will be required.

 Upcoming Events